ivshof/HTTP-tester/README.md

 ## Using exe-file in Windows
-For simplicity, can be used with the http-test.exe that was created with "pyinstaller" [http-test.7z](https://github.com/ivshof/HTTP-tester-tool/blob/master/http-test.7z)
+For simplicity, can be used with the http-test.exe that was created with "pyinstaller":
+[http-test.7z](https://github.com/ivshof/HTTP-tester-tool/blob/master/http-test.7z)

 Usage example is the same as with py-file: